 Zero forcing is an iterative coloring process on a graph.
 Suppose a subset B of the vertices of a graph G are colored blue, and all vertices not in B are colored white.
 We can proceed with the following color change rule: a blue vertex v will force a white neighbor u blue if u is the only white neighbor of v.
 After carrying out this iterative color change process, either all the vertices in the vertex set of G will be colored blue, or there will be at least two white vertices stopping us from coloring the entire graph.
 The size of the smallest initial blue vertex set required to force all the vertices in G blue is called the zero forcing number of G. One can think about how to adapt this color change rule; for example, to be less restrictive than needing a unique white neighbor.
 Questions like the previous on variations of forcing have been adapted for different applications and research into these variations of forcing bring about exciting new directions which we will explore.

 Prerequisites: At least one proof-based course.
 Some coding experience (e.g. Python or SAGE) are a plus, but not required.

 Carnegie Mellon University does not discriminate in admission, employment, or administration of its programs or activities on the basis of race, color, national origin, sex, handicap or disability, age, sexual orientation, gender identity, religion, creed, ancestry, belief, veteran status, or genetic information.
 Furthermore, Carnegie Mellon University does not discriminate and is required not to discriminate in violation of federal, state, or local laws or executive orders.

-Inquiries concerning the application of and compliance with this statement should be directed to the vice president for campus affairs, Carnegie Mellon University, 5000 Forbes Avenue, Pittsburgh, PA 15213, telephone 412-268-1018.
+Inquiries concerning the application of and compliance with this statement should be directed to the Office for Institutional Equity and Title IX, Carnegie Mellon University, 5000 Forbes Avenue, Pittsburgh, PA 15213, telephone 412-268-7125.